dd32/td-gh-ex/readme.txt

 Ability to use the Archy theme in your site.

 == Upgrade Notice ==

+= v1.3 =
+Added .pot file in 'languages' folder.
+We escaped all url output.

 = v1.2 =
 We updated all functionality for wordpress 3.8.1.
 We fixed the bug with deregister core-bundled scripts.